hendrixx-cnc/Orkestra/readme.md

 ## 📦 The Quantum Self Project

-The main product being developed is **The Quantum Self** - a journaling app based on quantum psychology principles.
+ **The Quantum Self** - a book wasa the inspiration for this based on quantum psychology principles.
 See `DOCS/PRODUCT/master-product-ecosystem.md` for full details.

 ## 🔄 Recent Changes